How complex climate networks complement eigen techniques for the statistical analysis of climatological data: Relationships between eigen and climate network analysis

 This approximation explains the empirically observed similarity between degree $\mathbf{k}$ and the leading EOF $\mathbf{u}_1$ (compare Fig.~\ref{fig:eof_degree_comp_precip}, panels A and B, for the precipitation data set) in the following way: All nodes $j$ with $|u_{j1}| > \frac{T}{\lambda_1 |u_{i1}|}$ contribute to the degree $k_i$ at node $i$, hence, a larger $|u_{i1}|$ typically leads to more positive contributions to the sum in Eq.~(\ref{eq:degree_approx}) and, therefore, to a larger degree $k_i$.
 Consequently, CN degree $\mathbf{k}$ and the vector of absolute values of the leading EOF's elements $|\mathbf{u}_1|$ are expected to be positively correlated.

 For the global precipitation data set, a large positive correlation between $\mathbf{k}$ and $|\mathbf{u}_1|$ is indeed detected for intermediate thresholds $T$ of the order where CNs are typically constructed~\citep{Donges2009a}, while for smaller and larger thresholds, the correlation decreases (Fig.~\ref{fig:pattern_correlation}A).
 The latter is expected, since both for $T \to 0$ (fully connected network) and $T \to 1$ (network devoid of links), the CN contains no information about the climatological field anymore and the degree field is constant with $k_i \to N-1$ and $k_i \to 0$ for all nodes $i$, respectively.
 Hence, maximum pattern correspondence is expected for intermediate thresholds $T$ (for these as well as computational reasons, results for $T=0$ and $T=1$ are not included in Fig.~\ref{fig:pattern_correlation}).
-Notably, selecting $T$ as maximizing the correlation between degree $\mathbf{k}$ and the leading EOF $|\mathbf{u}_1|$ could provide a criterion for an informed choice of the threshold $T$ as the information the CN contains on linear statistical interdependencies in the field of interest is maximized.
+Notably, selecting $T$ as maximizing the correlation between degree $\mathbf{k}$ and the leading EOF $|\mathbf{u}_1|$ could provide a criterion for an informed choice of the threshold $T$.
+Such a choice would approximate a situation where the information that the CN contains on linear statistical interdependencies in the field of interest is maximized.
+Further work is needed to develop more suitable criteria for defining binary CNs with maximum information content.
 Furthermore and as expected, the correlation between degree $\mathbf{k}$ and the second EOF $|\mathbf{u}_2|$ is mostly smaller than that between degree and leading EOF (Fig.~\ref{fig:pattern_correlation}A).

 Using the full eigen-decomposition of $\mathbf{C}^X$, an exact relationship between the degree $\mathbf{k}$ and all EOFs $\mathbf{u}_k$ together with their associated eigenvalues $\lambda_k$ can be derived as